Sign In / Sign Out

 - Map and Locations

 The internationally recognized photography faculty at ASU are diverse, representing and encouraging a wide range of approaches to the creation of photo-based art.
-Students learn to be self-disciplined and self-directed to understand complex ideas around how images function in their work and to develop a strong sense and control of the craft of photography.
-The Northlight Gallery engages students and provides opportunities to learn about gallery and museum practice through mounting exhibitions and working with artists and the collection.
+Students learn to be self-disciplined and self-directed, to understand complex ideas around how images function in their work, and to develop a strong sense and control of the craft of photography.
+The Northlight Gallery engages students and provides opportunities to learn about gallery and museum practice through the mounting of exhibitions and working with artists and the collection.

-A portfolio submission is required for a BFA with a concentration in photography.
-Students are not able to register for upper-division photography courses until their portfolio has been submitted and reviewed (typically submitted during the second year of study).
-To be eligible to submit their portfolio, a student must have completed two courses: ART 201 and ART 204 OR ART 205 (transfer credit applicable).
+A portfolio submission is required for a Bachelor of Fine Arts with a concentration in photography.
+Students are not able to register for upper-division photography courses until their portfolio has been submitted and reviewed, which is typically submitted during the second year of study.
+To be eligible to submit their portfolio, a student must have completed either ART 204 or ART 205 (transfer credit is applicable).
+Students must submit the online application Google form and a digital portfolio by the posted deadline.
+There is a fall and spring portfolio review opportunity.

 All students are required to meet general university admission requirements: